khisareuben/nvim-customization/README.md

+You need to have nvim v8 and above installed, nodejs and npm

 for more information you can go to the link below as he is the one who taught me through his youtube video

 https://github.com/josean-dev/dev-environment-files/blob/packer-nvim-setup/README.md